TTdev10/Portfolio/README.md

 ## Target Audience

-The target audience for this portfolio website are potential employers could be someone in HR or Senior Developer looking for the next developer to hire.
-Also could be for a client who is looking for a freelance developer.
+The target audience for this portfolio website are potential employers could be someone in HR or Senior Developer looking to hire the next developer.
+And could be for a client who is looking for a freelance developer.

 ## Tech Stack